oluwatobiss/api-powered-blog-website/README.md

 # fansInSync

-A website that allows fans to stay updated with Company's internal communications and products development.
+A website that lets fans stay updated on the company's internal communications and product development.

 ## Pages